jtpack/nymphes-osc/README.md

 ### A command-line application which provides OSC control of the Dreadbox Nymphes synthesizer.
 ### Written in python

-# How to Use nymphes-osc:
+# How to Get Started:

 ## 1. Clone this repository to your home directory
    - `cd ~`